Coedice/JeDi/README.md

-## RUNNING JeDi  <a name="running"></a>
+## RUNNING *JeDi*  <a name="running"></a>
-JeDi is divided in two modules: Module 1 produces estimates of individual heterozygosity and Module 2 produces population-level estimates of nucleotide diversity (π) and divergence (dxy).
+*JeDi* is divided in two modules: Module 1 produces estimates of individual heterozygosity and Module 2 produces population-level estimates of nucleotide diversity (π) and divergence (dxy).
 We recommend inspecting the estimates of individual heterozygosity produced by Module 1 to make a judgement on the inclusion of individuals for Module 2.
 For example, one may encounter individuals with unusually high heterozygosity that one may want to exclude from the calculation of population parameters because they are likely contaminated samples.
 Or one may decide to keep them because they are admixed individuals.
 Similarly, one may decide to modify the population assigned to some individuals after inspecting the values of individual heterozygosity (e.g., assign hybrids to their own population, etc.).
 The user must use their knowledge of the study system and samples to make their own informed judgement.
 Any desired changes should be done on the input file for Module 2 (see below).

 **Module 1** requires 3 inputs:
 1. A reference genome in FASTA format
 2. A tab-separated file with two columns (individual IDs and population; e.g. ind_A	pop_X)
-3. A directory with mapped reads in BAM format (each BAM file should be named with the individual ID; e.g. ind_A.bam)
+3. A directory with mapped reads in BAM format (each BAM file should be named with the individual ID; e.g. *ind_A.bam*)

-To tell JeDi Module 1 the location of each input, modify the first 3 lines of the JeDi/*config.yaml* file, writing the absolute path to each input:
+To tell *JeDi* Module 1 the location of each input, modify the first 3 lines of the *JeDi/config.yaml* file, writing the absolute path to each input:
-1. ref_genome: "/my_path/my_directory/my_genome.fasta"
+1. ref_genome: "*/my_path/my_directory/my_genome.fasta*"
-2. pop_index: "/my_path/another_directory/id_pop.tsv"
+2. pop_index: "*/my_path/another_directory/id_pop.tsv*"
-3. reads_dir: "/my_path/bams_directory/"
+3. reads_dir: "*/my_path/bams_directory/*"

-(Optional) Modify other options in JeDi/*config.yaml* such as:
+(Optional) Modify other options in *JeDi/config.yaml* such as:
 - *threads* employed by samtools, bcftools, piawka, and gstacks
 - *min_map_quality* minimum PHRED-scaled mapping quality to consider a read for gstacks [default 30]
 - *minDP* minimum genotype depth for vcftools [default 15]